Tutte Invariants for Alternating Dimaps: Definitions and Notation

+A \emph{plane alternating dimap} $ \hbox{Pl}(D) $ of an alternating dimap $ D $ of genus zero is obtained from $ D $ by converting its embedding in the sphere into an embedding in the plane, by stereographic projection in the usual way~\cite{Lawson2003}.

+The \emph{face-rooted alternating dimap} $ D^{g} $ is an alternating dimap $ D $ in which the face $ g $ is distinguished from the other faces.
+If $ D^{g} $ has genus zero, then the plane alternating dimap $ \hbox{Pl}(D^{g}) $ of $ D^{g} $ is obtained according to the process described above such that $ g $ is the outermost region of $ \hbox{Pl}(D^{g}) $.
+Conversely, given a plane alternating dimap $ P $ with outermost region $ g $, by reverse stereographic projection, we obtain a face-rooted alternating dimap $ D^{g} = \hbox{Pl}^{-1}(P) $ that has genus zero.

-Suppose $ C $ is the closed trail of a face $ h $ in an alternating dimap $ D $, and $ H=D[C] $ (see Figure~\ref{fig:Induced_alternating_subdimap}).
-By drawing $ H $ on the plane according to its embedding as in $ D $, there exists a face $ g \in f(H) $ that is marked as the outermost region of $ H $, and the face-rooted alternating dimap $ H^{g} $ is obtained (see Figure~\ref{fig:Face_rooted_alternating_dimap}).
+Suppose $ C $ is the closed trail forming the boundary of a face $ h $ in an alternating dimap $ D $, and $ H=D[C] $ (see Figure~\ref{fig:Induced_alternating_subdimap}).
+It is routine to show that $ H $ can be embedded on a sphere.
+The closed trail $ C $ can be partitioned into cycles, and each of these cycles encloses a face of opposite type to $ h $.
+For any face $ g \in F(H) \setminus \{h\} $, the face-rooted alternating dimap $ H^{g} $ can be used to obtain the plane alternating dimap $ \hbox{Pl}(H^{g}) $ (see Figure~\ref{fig:Face_rooted_alternating_dimap}).

-The \emph{outer cycle} of $ h $ \emph{with respect to} $ g $ in $ D $ is the cycle formed by the common edges between $ h $ and $ g $ in $ H^{g} $.
+In this scenario, the \emph{outer cycle} of $ h $ in $ D $ \emph{with respect to} $ g $ is the cycle formed by the common edges between $ h $ and $ g $ in $ H $.
+In Figure~\ref{fig:Face_rooted_alternating_dimap}, the outer cycle of $ h $ in $ D $ with respect to $ g $ is coloured red.
 When the choice of $ g $ is clear from the context, we may refer just to the \emph{outer cycle} of $ h $ in $ D $.
-Note that the closed trail of $ h $ that induces $ H $ can be partitioned into cycles, and for each such cycle there exists a face $ g $ of $ H $ such that this cycle is the outer cycle of $ h $ with respect to $ g $ in $ D $.
+If a plane alternating subdimap $ H = D[C] $ is converted into a plane alternating dimap $ P = \hbox{Pl}(H^{g}) $, we use the outermost region $ g $ of $ P $ to determine the outer cycle of the face bounded by $ C $ in $ D $.